bajinder/quiz-buzzer/README.md

 ### What is this repository for? ###

-This repositories is for the Final year project of MIT at CQU.
+This repositories is for a small project done at Central Queensland University.
 The project is a quiz buzzer app.

 ### Environment set up? ###